kevin-clarkin29/kevin-clarkin29.github.io/essays/Software_Engineering.md

 ## Bridging Analytical and Creative Interests

 Ultimately, my interests in Data Analytics and Video Game Development represent two sides of the software engineering spectrum—analytical and creative.
 Both fields allow me to apply my problem-solving skills in distinct ways while offering opportunities to innovate and grow.
 As I continue to deepen my knowledge in these areas, I am excited by the endless possibilities for contributing to projects that are impactful, whether through insightful data-driven solutions or captivating game experiences.

-## Okay!

-So back to the original premise; why is being one of the club officers so difficult?

-And the final answer - it's supposed to be difficult, and it's supposed to challenge you, just like everything else that humans do that is difficult: programming, engineering, engaging in relationships, pondering the universe, etc.

-Ultimately the question you should really ask yourself if something if particularly difficult is then "is it worth it"?
-That is something that is context specific and only you can answer yourself.